 Teeth extractions are necessary when the patient has sustained a serious tooth injury or has a severely decayed tooth.
 As dentists, we will consider all treatment options available to preserve the tooth, prior to recommending an extraction.
 At DeRose Dental, the dentists perform an extraction procedure for patients of records.

-When would an extraction be required?
+When would an extraction be recommended?

 How is an extraction done?

 During the visit to our dental office, we will conduct an exam of the tooth that includes an xray.
 If the tooth is deemed nonrestorable we will prepare you for an extraction.